Safely Stop A Dog Fight

 This week something happened which made me wonder “How Do You Actually Stop A Dog Fight?”

 This week there has been a really distressing experience for a dog walker close to where I live.
-She was out walking her dog on the leash when another dog attacked him.
-Luckily a passerby intervened and they were able to break up the fight.
+She was out walking her dog on a leash when another dog attacked him.
+Luckily a passerby intervened and they were able to stop the dogs fighting.
 However, sadly my friend’s dog was badly injured and has since had to have a leg amputated.
 Without the help of the stranger, the dog would have been killed.